Bulk changes

 Step 1.
 Selection

 Using the advanced search function, you create a list of objects to which you want to apply a change.
-By setting filters you arrive at the objects on which you want to perform the bulk change action.
+By setting filters you will arrive at the objects on which you want to perform the bulk change action.

 Step 2.
 Operation

 Step 3.
-Control / overview
+Check / overview